Recycling centre registration FAQs

 What will happen to the data you're collecting about me?

-From an access to data stance, Waste Management will simply require access to the number of times a specific vehicle has attended particular sites.
+From an access to data stance, our Waste Management service will simply require access to the number of times a specific vehicle has attended particular sites.
 The Waste Management service does not as a matter of course have access to any personal data in relation to users of the system, and can only check whether a vehicle is registered or not.
-However since disposing of trade waste at the Recycling Centres is illegal, should we suspect that a vehicle is delivering trade waste we may request the details of the registered user for further investigation.
+However since disposing of trade waste at recycling centres is illegal, should we suspect that a vehicle is delivering trade waste we may request the details of the registered user for further investigation.

 I already have an existing van/trailer or pick up permit, do I still need to register?

 Paper permits that were previously required for vans, pick-ups, vehicles with trailers and sign-written vehicles are no longer accepted at recycling centres and these vehicles should now be registered in the same way as all other vehicles.

 How quickly after registering my vehicle can I access the sites?

 Registration is instant, so as long as you have access to your email to validate your account you will be able to access the site straight away.

 Do I need to specify which site I intend to use?